Nursing

 Highlight top skills for your nursing CV

-It’s helpful to understand the differences between hard and soft skills to list in your resume skills section.
+It’s helpful to understand the differences between hard and soft skills to list in your CV skills section.
 Keep the number of skills you list between six and ten to avoid overwhelming the reader.

 Hard skills are the tools you use to perform the job, also known as technical abilities that require training.